Spectral quantization of discrete random walks on half-line, and orthogonal polynomials on the unit circle: Introduction

 Orthogonal polynomials on real line (OPRL)~\cite{Chihara,Geronimus,Ismail,Szego} provide an important tool to investigate stochastic processes \cite{KarlinMcGregor,VanDoornSchrijner,Schoutens,dlIglesia}.The corresponding approach to quantum walks was initiated in~\cite{CMGV-1,CMGV-2} and is based on the theory of orthogonal polynomials on the unit circle (OPUC) \cite{Szego,Geronimus,Golinskii,Simon-OPUC}.
 Theory of OPUC exploits the canonical form of a unitary operator with the so called Cantero--Moral--Vel\'{a}zquez (CMV) matrices~\cite{CMV-1,CMV-2,Simon-CMV}, which for OPUC play the same role as the Jacobi matrices for OPRL.

 The aim of the present work is to provide quantum analogs of arbitrary Karlin and McGregor random walks, thus generalizing the Cantero--Gr\"{u}nbaum--Moral--Vel\'{a}zquez (CGMV) method~\cite{CMGV-1,CMGV-2}.
 Our scheme, which we call spectral quantization, provides a meaning to the classical Szeg\H{o} map~\cite{Szego} between OPUC with real Verblunsky coefficients and OPRL with the measure concentrated within the segment $[-1,1]$ of the real line.
+In our work we give clear definition of quantization of a random walk with arbitrary probabilities, what enables to compare both processes.

 Our paper is organized as follows.
 In Section~\ref{sec:preliminaries} we recall basic theory of OPUC, their relation with CMV matrices, the Karlin and McGregor representation of discrete-time random walks, and Szegedy's quantization of finite Markov chains.
 Section~\ref{sec:Sz-CMV-big} is devoted to application of Szegedy's quantization scheme for random walks on half-line in conjunction with realization of unitary operators in terms of CMV matrices.
 In particular we show the place of the CGMV method within our approach.
 Then in Section~\ref{sec:Sz-CMV-spec} we discuss the quantum---classical correspondence on the level of the corresponding orthogonal polynomials and their measures.
 It turns out that our scheme recovers the classical Szeg\"{o} map between OPRL and OPUC.
 We illustrate the approach on example of the Jacobi polynomials.
 We remark also on another ``natural'' way to obtain discrete-time random walks from quantum walks.
 We devoted Section~\ref{sec:constant-prob} to detailed study of the quantization of discrete-time random walks with constant transition probabilities, what results in OPUC with two-periodic Verblunsky coefficients.
 In particular we show the explicit forms of both families of polynomials in terms of Chebyshev polynomials of the second kind.
-We close the Section with geometric construction of the spectrum of OPUC with two-periodic complex Verblunsky coefficients, which for constant coefficients reduces to the known such construction for the Geronimus polynomials.
-Finally, motivated by the findings of the last Section we give in the Appendix the explicit form of OPUC and OPRL with coefficients of arbitrary period.
+We close the section with geometric construction of the spectrum of OPUC with two-periodic complex Verblunsky coefficients, which for constant coefficients reduces to the known such construction for the Geronimus polynomials.
+Finally, motivated by the findings of the last section we give in the Appendix the explicit form of OPUC and OPRL with coefficients of arbitrary period.